ColinFay/golemexamples/README.md

 > Application available at <https://connect.thinkr.fr/golemhtmltemplate/>

++ [golempunkapi](/golempunkapi): Example of a Shiny app calling an API from the client-side

 + [golemfuture](/golemfuture): Using `{future}` and `{promises}` for asynchronous programming in `{shiny}`

 > Application available at <https://connect.thinkr.fr/golemfuture>